 - Intense drowsiness

 What a Crystal Meth Overdose Looks Like

 Crystal meth and other stimulants like cocaine and prescription amphetamines can cause overdose signs and symptoms that are strikingly different than those experienced by the victim of a heroin or depressant overdose.
 In small doses, the arousal in the central nervous system (CNS) by the increased production of norepinephrine and dopamine usually means high energy and increased focus in crystal meth users.
 In large doses, these effects can morph into strange behavior and auditory and visual hallucinations.
 In the event of an overdose, the patient may experience the following symptoms:

 - Sudden increase in blood pressure and heart rate

 - Heart attack

-The risk of drug overdose occurs each and every time patients abuse their drug of choice.
+The risk of drug overdose occurs each and every time individuals abuse their drug of choice.
 Those living with addiction will not decrease the risk of overdose simply because they have been using a certain drug for a long period of time.
 Body chemistry and tolerance fluctuates heavily and can mean that yesterday’s dose of a particular drug is today’s overdose amount.

 The only way to effectively fight the risk of drug overdose is to enroll in drug and alcohol addiction treatment.
 At a holistic program like the one provided by Michael’s House, patients can find healthy lifestyle choices that do not include drug and alcohol abuse and the risk of overdose.
 Call our 24 hour, toll-free helpline at 1-877-775-2162 now for more information.

 Speak with an Admissions Coordinator 877-345-8494